What can paramedics not prescribe?

 Both paramedics and ambulance technicians can administer GSL medicines.
 Paracetamol 500 mg tablets and aspirin 300 mg tablets are examples of GSL medicines.

-Can paramedics give diazepam?
+Can paramedics give penicillin?